-While most people know Idaho for its potatoes, it is also home to a myriad of ski resorts.
-Idaho’s state capital, Boise, rests on the west side of the state near the Oregon border, but that hasn’t stopped the Gem State from creating their skiing haven!
+While most people know Idaho for its potatoes, it’s also home to a myriad of ski resorts, especially around the state capital.
+Boise rests on the west side of the state near the Oregon border, but that hasn’t stopped the Gem State from creating their skiing haven!

-This is a list of the best ski resorts within 3 hours of Boise.
+This roundup features all ski resorts within 3 hours of Boise.
 Many of these locations are within a few hours, while others are situated a little further east in the state.